blind-contours/CVtreeMLE/README.md

 ![A](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;A "A"),
 that are correlated and baseline covariates,
 ![W](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;W "W"),
-that are potential confounders.
+that are confounders.
 Our outcome will be generated such that individuals with a specific set of exposures have a different outcome compared to individuals who are not exposed to this combination of exposure levels.